Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC

-For a better fit in the near-IR region, we assumed a two-component model (model \#\,2) with a warm (T$_{\rm d}$ = 1200 K), thin inner disk, in addition to the cool outer shell at 550K.
-The disk composed of Sil-Ow grains was approximated as a wedge-shaped fraction ($\sim$ 0.1) of a sphere with $\tau$=0.5, thickness (Y) = 10 and grain size distribution, a$_{\rm min}$ = 0.005 $\micron$ and a$_{\rm max}$ = 0.1 $\micron$.
-We constructed the correctly illuminated spectrum for the shell in the two solid angles (\#\,2,c, Fig.\,\ref{J045555_model2(corr)}).
-Besides the continuing mismatch at IRAC2\,(4.5$\micron$), W2\,(4.6$\micron$) and IRAC3\,(5.8 $\micron$), the fit remained unsatisfactory in the near-IR.

-A better fit in the near-IR was obtained using an alternate two-component model (model \#\,3).
-We used graphite grains (grf-DL) for the warm inner disk (T$_{\rm eff}$ = 800K) and a combination of Sil-Ow (0.8) and grf-DL (0.2) for the cool outer shell (T$_{\rm eff}$ = 500K).
-The inner disk was approximated to be a wedge-shaped fraction (0.1) of a sphere with $\tau$=0.7, thickness (Y) = 5 and MRN grain size distribution (a$_{\rm min}$ = 0.005 $\micron$ and a$_{\rm max}$ = 0.25 $\micron$).
-The cooler shell is modeled using $\tau$=1.8, thickness (Y) = 2 and MRN grain size distribution.
-Fig.\,\ref{J045555_model3_corr} shows the correctly illuminated two-component model (\#\,3,c).
+For a better fit in the near-IR region, we assumed a two-component model (model \#\,2) with a warm, $T_{\mathrm d}$ (in) = 1200 K, thin inner disk, in addition to the cold outer shell at 550 K. The disk composed of Sil-Ow grains was approximated as a wedge-shaped fraction ($\sim$ 0.1) of a sphere with $\tau$ = 0.5, $Y$ = 10 and grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$ and $a_{\mathrm max}$ = 0.1 $\micron$.
+We constructed the correctly illuminated spectrum for the shell in the two solid angles (\#\,2,c, Fig. 6.2).
+We tried an alternate two-component model (model \#\,3) using graphite grains (grf-DL) for the warm inner disk ($T_{\mathrm eff}$ = 800 K) and a combination of Sil-Ow (0.8) and grf-DL (0.2) for the cold outer shell ($T_{\mathrm eff}$ = 500 K).
+The inner disk was approximated to be a wedge-shaped fraction (0.1) of a sphere with $\tau$ = 0.7, $Y$ = 5 and MRN grain size distribution: $a_{\mathrm min}$ = 0.005 $\micron$ and $a_{\mathrm max}$ = 0.25 $\micron$.
+The cold shell is modeled using $\tau$ = 1.8, $Y$ = 2 and MRN grain size distribution.
+Fig. 6.3 shows the correctly illuminated two-component model (\#\,3,c).
+Besides the continuing mismatch at IRAC2\,(4.5 $\micron$), W2\,(4.6 $\micron$) and IRAC3\,(5.8 $\micron$), the fit remained unsatisfactory in the near-IR.

-We explored models which may give a better fit at 4.6$\micron$.
-The two-component model \#\,4 is shown in Fig.\,\ref{J045555_test}.
-The warm inner disk (T$_{\rm eff}$ = 1000K) composed of Sil-Ow grains was approximated to be a wedge-shaped fraction (0.4) of a sphere with $\tau$=1.0, Y =10 and MRN grain size distribution.
-The cool outer shell (T$_{\rm eff}$ = 300K) has Sil-Ow grains, $\tau$=2.5 and Y =2 and MRN grain size distribution.
-The model provides a good fit at 4.6$\micron$ but is discrepant with the observed values in the near-IR and at IRAC3\,(5.8$\micron$) and IRAC4\,(8$\micron$).

-We investigated the possibility that a stellar companion dominates the emission at and around 4.6$\micron$ in models \#\,2 and \#\,3, with suitable adjusments in the disk and the shell parameters, by fitting a blackbody curve to the flux at 4.6$\micron$.
+Further, we investigated the possibility that a stellar companion dominates the emission at and around 4.6 $\micron$ in models \#\,2 and \#\,3, with suitable adjustments in the disk and the shell parameters, by fitting a blackbody curve to the flux at 4.6 $\micron$.